bayesimpact/bob-emploi/README.md

 ### Components
 We have currently opened two of the components we built as part of Bob Emploi:
 - **[JobSuggest](https://github.com/bayesimpact/french-job-suggest)**, an autocomplete component for suggesting and selecting French job titles.
-It is currently based on the ROME job taxonomy, which it enrichies by a) properly genderizing job titles and b) weighting job titles by frequency.
+It is currently based on the [ROME job taxonomy](http://www.pole-emploi.org/informations/open-data-pole-emploi-@/25799/view-category-25799.html?), which it enriches by a) properly gendering job titles and b) weighting job titles by frequency.
 - **[PyEmploiStore](https://github.com/bayesimpact/python-emploi-store)**, a Python wrapper around Emploi Store Dev APIs, the platform managed by Pôle Emploi to share their public data.

 ### Data

-We have opened some of the data analysis notebooks (folder `notebooks`) pertaining to the data sources used by the application.
-These are unedited and incomplete, but provide a first insight on the data our recommendations are based on.
+We have opened some of the data analysis notebooks (folder `data_analysis/notebooks`) pertaining to the data sources used by the application.
+These are incomplete, but provide a first insight on the data our recommendations are based on.
 As these are critical to being able to assess the validity of Bob Emploi's recommendation, we will first focus our open-sourcing efforts on opening more notebooks.

 In particular, some of our datasets contain private data, or belong to an external data partner, and as such notebooks analyzing them will be opened over time as we are able to individually vet them for any potential leakage of sensitive information.
-The [notebooks README](notebooks/README.md) contains a list of the main data sources used in the application along with a short description.
+The [data README](data_analysis/data/README.md) contains a list of the main data sources used in the application along with a short description.